Mattia-Ingrassia/SimilarityBasedRandomForestClassifier/data/spambase/README.md

 ## Dataset Details

 - **Has missing values?**: no
 - **Number of Instances**: 4601 instances
 - **Number of Features**: 57
 - **Class Distribution**:
   - 0 = Non-spam = 2788 instances
   - 1 = Spam = 1813 instances

 ---

 ## File Structure

 - `spambase.csv`: Main dataset file.
 - `README.md`: Documentation file (this file).
 - `configuration.json`: Configuration file containing the instructions for DatasetPreprocessor.
+- `results_images/`: A folder containing the charts of the metrics analyzed.
+- `results_metrics.json`: The json file containing the results of the models for this dataset.

 ---